If you’ve looked into roofing materials for your home or business before, you’ve probably come across A, B, and C roof classifications ratings.

 This makes them an almost irresistible option for properties in areas that are prone to experiencing wildfires.

 Want to know why?
-Watch CeDUR’s Class A performance testing video below.
+Watch CEDUR’s Class A performance testing video below.

 In addition to fire resistance, Class a fire rated roofings have a few other benefits: To name a few: